 Or maybe you have a specific yarn already and you can't find a pattern to work with it and you aren't sure if you even have enough to make a blanket with.

 General Baby Blanket Yardage Estimates

-The first guideline when it comes to estimating how much yarn will need for a project should be pretty easy to grasp: the thicker the yarn, the less of it you will need.
+The first guideline when it comes to estimating how much yarn will need for a project should be pretty easy to grasp: the thicker the yarn, the less you will need.
 Bigger stitches take up more space, after all, so you will need fewer of them to make the same amount of blanket (or anything else) than you would of, say, lace-weight stitches.

 That's a good thing to keep in mind if, for instance, you see a pattern you like but maybe it's written for sport weight yarn and you want to use worsted.
 You won't need as much yardage as the pattern calls for if you adjust the size down accordingly (because if you just cast on the number of stitches called for, your blanket will be bigger and thus need more yarn).

 The other thing to keep in mind is that yardage estimates for blankets or anything else tend to be based on knitting Stockinette Stitch at the standard gauge for that yarn weight.
 If you're planning a blanket with a highly textured stitch pattern or cables, you will need considerably more yarn.
 If you're thinking lace or planning to work with much larger needles than usual, you might need less.

 It can be a little tricky to estimate exactly how much yarn you'll need to make your own blanket since patterns can vary widely, but here are some basic guidelines to get you started:

 - Sock weight: 1,300 yards

 - Light weight: 1,100 yards

 Again these are just estimates, and its always a good idea to grab an extra ball of yarn just in case, but these yardage requirements should give you enough yarn for basic a blanket around 36 inches/94 cm around.